icsmw/enum_ids/README.md

 ## Getting a full list of all IDs

-`enum_ids` also gives the possibility to get a full list of all IDs
+`enum_ids` also gives the possibility to get a full list of all IDs.
+Compared with standard `into_iter`, this the method will not move data of the origin enum.

 Example
 ```rust